Non Custodial Parents Child Records Access

 Non-Custodial Parents Still Have Rights To Access Their Child’s Records By Law

 Little do they know that a non-custodial parent still has the same rights to access their child’s school and medical records even if they do not have custody of that child!
 This is a common misconception amongst non-custodial parents, schools and medical providers.
+The HIPAA Privacy Rule generally allows parents access to their child’s medical records, but there are exceptions based on state law and the age of the child.
+State laws vary significantly regarding the age at which minors can consent to their own treatment, which affects parental access to medical records.
 The importance of a non-custodial parent’s access to their child’s health and education records is recognized by the family code.
+A child custody lawyer can assist in ensuring your parental rights are upheld.

 What’s more, even if you don’t have primary custody of your child or children, a Family Court Judge would still expect you to care enough about your child to know these things, to still be involved as much as possible in your children’s lives.